mbogard0/mbogard0.github.io/_posts/news/2015-04-12-photos-on-flickr.md

 tags:
   - photos
   - social media
+teaser: "High-quality marching band photos are now available for download!"
 ---

 The band now has a [Flickr account](http://flickr.com/thunderbirdmb), so you can view and download high-quality photos of our gigs!
 We have uploaded photos from last month's Men's Rugby match vs. Cal, and will begin uploading our earlier photos throughout the term.